pantheon-systems/documentation/source/content/guides/php/02-php-versions.md

 ### Upgrading PHP Version May Require Upgrading Drush Versions

-If you see errors on the Pantheon Dashboard when trying to auto-run `update.php`, for example, upgrading Drush should resolve the issue.
-For more information, refer to [Manage Drush Versions on Pantheon](/drush-versions/#configure-drush-version).
+Upgrade your current version of Drush if you see errors on the Pantheon Dashboard when trying to auto-run `update.php`.
+Refer to [Manage Drush Versions on Pantheon](/drush-versions/#configure-drush-version) for more information.

 ## More Resources